 r = registration

 outgrid (str or None) – The name of the output netCDF file with extension .nc to store the grid in.

 b|c|g|o|m|p|hwidth[/width2][modifiers].
 Name of the filter type you wish to apply, followed by the width:

 b - Box Car

 o - Operator

 p - Maximum Likelihood probability

 distance (str) –

-Distance flag tells how grid (x,y) relates to filter width as follows:
+State how the grid (x,y) relates to the filter width:

 The above options are fastest because they allow weight matrix to be computed only once.
 The next three options are slower because they recompute weights for each latitude.